kubevault/kubevault/docs/guides/secret-engines/mongodb/csi-driver.md

 mypod                   1/1     Running   0          11s
 ```

+### Verify Secret

-- **Verify Secret:** If the Pod is running successfully, then check inside the app container by running:
+If the Pod is running successfully, then check inside the app container by running:

 ```console
 $ kubectl exec -it -n demo  mypod sh